andre-ye/uni/docs/phil/phil-458/lecture.md

   - Passivity is habitual -- no effort involved, you don't experience effort qua effort when you pass by
   - An active heightening of consciousness when you say, "this is" -- this is the affair complex, which can be given passively or you can make an explicit judgement

+---

+## Week 5 Tuesday: Truth and Evidence, Self-Constitution; Meditations 3 and 4